 Some charge a fee for each withdrawal, either from the outset or after you’ve made a certain number.
 Some cap the number of withdrawals each year.

-These are important considerations but, if you’re committed to paying off your home loan faster, you should be aiming to limit redraws to genuine emergencies.
+These are important considerations, but if you’re committed to paying off your home loan faster, you should aim to limit redraws where possible.

-You must also remember that, when you’ve completed a redraw, your regular repayment will be the same however the interest that you had been saving will have reduced.
+You must also remember that when you’ve completed a redraw, your regular repayment will be the same however the interest will increase.

 Questions to ask about a loan with redraw facilities

 - What are the terms and conditions?
 Do they meet your needs?

 - Will you be charged for redraws?